roggervasquez/javascript-review-basics/Readme.md

 # Review Javascript basic concepts

-Separeted javascript files to remind me of basic concepts, organized by subjects and exercise files.
+Separated javascript files to remind me of basic concepts, organized by subjects and exercise files.

 Following the course Javascript Basics by Mosh Hamedami.